arsummers/suns-out-bot/README.md

 # suns-out-bot
 Slack bot that lets you know when it is sunny outside, so you can take a walk or otherwise step outside during your lunch break.

-IMPORTANT!
-- will need to run `ngrok http 3000` command and `python app.py` in separate windows for this to start working.
-Then will need to update ngrok url under event subscriptions tag

 ## Core functionality

 - [x] app should ping a weather API for local weather

 - [x] if weather is sunny or otherwise dry, if should send a message that it's sunny out, and maybe you should step outside

-- [x] it should send the message at 10:30 or 11:00 AM, so that the user has time to decide if they want to go outside on a break later in the day
+- [x] it should send the message around lunch time, so that the user has accurate information

 - [x] The app should know the local time

+## Stretch goals

 - [ ] should send messages to DMs, so that entire channels won't have to have the reminders if they don't want them - DEBATABLE.
 Might be best to send to bot channel.